mish-a36/Event-recommendation-system-using-ml/README.md

 - Recency score (time-weighted interaction)

 The model is trained  with `train_model.py` and served through `app.py`.
-Python streamlit is used to build the frontend easily wuth less use of html/css for styling.
+Python streamlit is used to build the frontend easily with less use of html/css for styling.